TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 (if different users use the same password they end up with the same hash in the database), a "salt" is added to the password.
 This salt is a random string calculated when the password is first set (when the user record is created) and stored *together* with the hash.
-The basic thinking is that the salt is appended to the password before hashing, the "salt+password" combination is then hashed.
+The basic thinking is that the salt is added to the password before hashing, the "salt+password" combination is then hashed.
 The salt is stored next to the hash in the database.
 If then a user logs in and submits their username and password, the following
 happens: